zhenyu92/ML_KNN_IRIS_Plant_Classification/README.md

-# A study on Customer T-shirt Size Prediction using K-nearest Neighbor (KNN).
+# A study on IRIS Plant Classification using K-nearest Neighbor (KNN).
 This project is a part of the learning milestone of a Udemy course delivered by [SuperDataScience Team](https://www.udemy.com/machine-learning-classification/).

 ### Author